xiGUAwanOU/webapp-toolbox/README.md

-# Typescript WebApp Toolbox
+# WebApp Toolbox
-A set of utilities to help implement TypeScript based web application.
+A set of utilities to help implement Node.js based web application.